vladi-rh/rhoai-genaiops-lab-instructions/docs/6-honor-code/2-guardrails_orchestrator.md

   ![canopy-topology.png](./images/canopy-topology.png)

 4. Now let's play a bit more with the guardrails.
 This time Guardrails + System Prompt together.
-Previous chapter we instructed to model in system prompt to not do something.
-Then we enforced it with detectors.
+Previous chapter we instructed the model in system prompt to not to do _something_.
+Then we enforced it with detectors in the detectors.
 Now let's combine them!

     Go to Llama Stack Playground.
 You can either click on the little arrow next to playful Llama or you can go to the link below: